csvprobotica/Rizitos_2025/README.md

 **Programming Code:**
 - The [`src/`](./src) folder includes our Python source code that manages the robot’s movement, sensors, and decision-making logic.

-> 🛠️ *All programming and hardware integration were completed by us from scratch.*
+> 🛠️ *All programming and hardware integration were done by ourselves.*

----

 > [!NOTE]